 Plan your day ahead of time

 If you choose to save your dosh and forego the Express Pass, you may need to spend some time planning your itinerary.
-If you’re doing a full day and haven’t bought tickets in advance, it’s best to show up early, as long queues can form at the ticket gates (which open an hour ahead of opening time).
+If you’re doing a full day and haven’t bought tickets in advance, it’s best to show up early, as long queues can form at the ticket gates (which open an hour ahead of the park’s opening time).
 And the 4D shows, meaning moving seats and spurts of water and air among other things, run on strict timetables, so if you’re interested in seeing a few, it’s best to plan your day around them.
 Note that the movies are mostly only in Japanese, with a few subtitled bits here and there.

 Additionally, several attractions (like the Wizarding World of Harry Potter) have timed entry tickets or numbered entry tickets that you have to obtain (for free) in advance.
 Between the shows and the timed attractions, it’s best to plan when you are going to visit each one, then go and enjoy other attractions in the meantime.